luketpena/guest-greeter/README.md

 I focused instead on preventing the application from crashing in the case of missing information.

+The guests 'No last name' and 'No reservation' are test data to see how it works with some edge cases.

+There is also a company in the Companies.JSON file that is missing a company name, and this is simply not rendered.

 ## Future Development
 There are some things I would like to handle better and research further with more time.
 I used the syntax if templates with the {{firstName}} entries, but didn't use them properly.
 I would want to either find a cleaner solution elsewhere or find a way to use that syntax properly instead of just finding and replacing.
 (Works fine, just not what I want to do.)